99gloom/processDrimm/README_en.md

   ![s1L27.png](https://s1.328888.xyz/2022/06/24/s1L27.png)

-  <div align=center>figure 1.
-Construction of complete homologous gene sequences in synteny blocks.</div>
+  <div align=center><b>Fig. 1</b> Construction of complete homologous gene sequences in synteny blocks.</div>

   ```
   1720:1 24 288 1256
   1640:1 366 666 1230 720 2348 140
   666:1 557 567 886

-  # After LCS matching, The real homologous genes ID of the synteny blocks in species A
+  # After LCS matching, The complete homologous genes ID of the synteny blocks in species A
   ----------------------------------------------------
   1720:1 a1 a2 a3
   1640:1 a4 a5 a6 a7 a8 a9
   666:1 a10 a11 a12

-  # After LCS matching, the real homologous gene name of the synteny blocks in species A
+  # After LCS matching, the complete homologous gene name of the synteny blocks in species A
   ```

   ```